 Famous Croats in Art

-Mestrovic’s most famous works include the statue of Gregory of Nin in Split (see also Sightseeing in Split); a statue of the Croatian bishop and politician Josip Juraj Strossmayer in Zagreb; statues of inventor Nikola Tesla in Zagreb, Belgrade and at Niagara Falls; and the History of the Croats statue, a copy of which stands in front of Zagreb University (shown on the left).
+Mestrovic’s most famous works include the statue of Gregory of Nin in Split (see also Sightseeing in Split); a statue of the Croatian bishop and politician Josip Juraj Strossmayer in Zagreb; statues of inventor Nikola Tesla in Zagreb, Belgrade and at Niagara Falls; and the History of the Croats statue, a copy of which stands in front of Zagreb University (shown above).
 There is also a Mestrovic Gallery in Split, which contains a number of his works.

 Another famous Croatian sculptor, Nemon was born in Osijek in 1906.
 Also moving to Vienna to study, he then spent a large part of the 1920s and most of the 1930s in Brussels, before escaping to England just prior to World War II.
-Known as the “sculptor of the nation’s leaders”, Nemon produced a number of sculptures of high profile figures, including members of the British Royal family (such as the Queen and the Duke of Edinburgh); Viscount Montgomery; and former British Prime Ministers Harold Macmillan, Margaret Thatcher and Winston Churchill.
+Known as the “sculptor of the nation’s leaders”, Nemon produced a number of sculptures of high-profile figures, including members of the British Royal family (such as the Queen and the Duke of Edinburgh); Viscount Montgomery; and former British Prime Ministers Harold Macmillan, Margaret Thatcher and Winston Churchill.
 His statue of Montgomery can be seen outside the Ministry of Defence in Whitehall, London, whilst the statue of Winston Churchill is located in the House of Commons.
 (The foot of the statue is often rubbed by MPs for luck.)

 - Oscar Nemon website

 Famous Croats in Science

 Inventor and electrical engineer Tesla’s work in the late 19th and early 20th centuries did much for the technological development of electricity and wireless devices and communication (i.e. radio) amongst many other (sometimes overlooked) achievements.